etjernst/CBA/docs/index.md

 The UW Writing Center has a [handout](http://writing.wisc.edu/Handbook/Acknowledging_Sources.pdf) on acknowledging, paraphrasing and quoting sources.
 Many borderline plagiarism cases could have been avoided if the students had a clearer sense of the rules of how to cite sources.

-## Diversity and inclusion

-I wholeheartedly endorse the UW-Madison statement on diversity.
-Diversity in all its flavors constitutes a source of strength, creativity, and innovation for the university and for the country.
-I value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich our community.

 ## Religious observances